Docker Image for Spyder

 To stop the Docker image, press Ctrl-C twice in the terminal (or Windows PowerShell on Windows) on your host computer where you started the Docker image, and close the tab for the desktop in your web browser.

-Entering Full-Screen Mode
+Entering Full-Screen Mode for Desktop Environment

-For the best cross-platform solution, we recommend Google Chrome or Chromium browser, which have the same user interface.
+When using a web browser, we recommend Google Chrome or Chromium browser, which have the same user interface.
 On Windows or Linux, you can enter full-screen mode by selecting the menu

 View --> "Full Screen" Alternatively, open the Chrome menu (the three vertical dots at the top right) and select the square to the far right of the Zoom buttons (the "+" and "-" buttons).
 To exit the full-screen mode, press the